LlewBach/aj-builder/README.md

 I've had an idea to include the text Anthony Jones Handyman across the spacer, with transparent text over a second background with a gradient to create the effect of light shining through the letters as the spacer moves up the page.

-I initially asked GPT-4, but even before I tried it, it didn't look right and was confused with a huge amount of unnecessary lines.
+I initially asked GPT-4 for tips, but even before I tried it, it didn't look right and was confused with a huge amount of unnecessary lines.
 However, it introduced me to the concept of background-clip: text.
 I then turned to YouTube and from searching for 'background-clip text' I found this tutorial

 https://www.youtube.com/watch?v=9Kr3T4Ndl-o

 This was much simpler and made sense to me, and taught me to apply a background directly to the p element and clip it to the text.
 I then fixed the background, and from my previous experience, I knew that this meant that the background was now relative to the viewport and would take up the full screen which is what I wanted for the effect to work.
-Next I had to set the gradient stops in such a way as to simulate light passing behind, while also making enought of the surrounding text visible for coherence.
+Next I had to set the gradient stops in such a way as to simulate light passing behind, while also making enough of the surrounding text visible for coherence.

 ```css
 .spacer {